 Finally got round to making a collage of some of the birds we saw up in Zululand a few years back.
 Aitch and I went for a breakaway luxury weekend.
 It was dry – very dry – and the lodge had a water feature running right under the sundeck.
 Every bird from miles around (as well as all the animals) had to come here to drink.

 It was perfect!
 Aitch was not so strong, so we chose to skip the game drives and ensconced ourselves comfortably on the deck, binocs, camera and telescopes handy.
 Tea or beer or coffee or gin would arrive at regular intervals.
 Mealtimes we walked ten metres back into the dining room!

-We watched two cheetah stalk the wildebeasts and then charge off out of sight.
+We watched two cheetah stalk the wildebeasts and then launch into a flat-out sprint, but they went off out of sight before any pouncing happened.
 Friends saw the lionesses bring down a wildebeast calf right in front of them at the waterhole.
 Lots of square-lipped rhino and a beautiful hunting wasp, all yellow and black rugby jersey colours.
 Wonderful Mkhuze birdlife as always, 106 species, with cuckoo hawk, nicator, grey-headed bush shrike, wattled lapwing and pygmy kingfisher being my highlights.

 Then at last: A hook-lipped rhino!
 He stood obligingly while we took pictures.

 He just stood there as placid as anything.
 I had told Jess if we were lucky enough to see one we’d probly just get a glimpse, so she should be ready with her camera!
 So there’s another reason to take everything your parents say with a great big sack of cerebos.